MrCarZ/web-forum/README.md

 # Web Forum

 ## Running Front-End
-  In order to run the you should use the following command while at the project directory
+  In order to run the you should use the following command while at the project directory for downloading the necessary packages used in the client
+### `npm install`

+  Then you can run the app with the next line
 ### `npm start`

 Runs the app in the development mode.\